datarhei/gosrt/README.md

 ```

 You will most likely first see some error messages from `ffplay` because it tries to make sense of the received data until a keyframe arrives.
 If you
-get more error during playback, you might increase the receive buffer by adding e.g. `-rcvlatency 1000000` to the command line.
+get more errors during playback, you might increase the receive buffer by adding e.g. `-rcvlatency 1000000` to the command line.

 # Logging

-This SRT module has a built-in loggin facility for debugging purposes.
+This SRT module has a built-in logging facility for debugging purposes.
 Check the `Logger` interface and the `NewLogger(topics []string)` function.
 Because logging everything would be too much output if you wonly want to debug something specific, you have the possibility to limit the logging to specific areas like everything regarding a connection or only the handshake.
 That's why there are various topics.

 In the contributed server you see an example of how logging is used.
 Here's the essence: